Singularity (operating system): Operation

-The lowest-level x86 interrupt dispatch code is written in assembly language and C. Once this code has done its job, it invokes the kernel, where the runtime system and garbage collector are written in Sing Sharp (Sing#) (an extended version of Spec Sharp (Spec#), itself an extension of C#) and runs in unprotected mode.
+The lowest-level x86 interrupt dispatch code is written in assembly language and C. Once this code has done its job, it invokes the kernel, where the runtime system and garbage collector are written in Sing Sharp (Sing#) (an extended version of Spec Sharp (Spec#), itself an extension of C#) and runs in real mode.
 The hardware abstraction layer is written in C++ and runs in protected mode.
 There is also some C code to handle debugging.
 The computer's basic input/output system (BIOS) is invoked during the 16-bit real mode bootstrap stage; once in 32-bit mode, Singularity never invokes the BIOS again, but invokes device drivers written in Sing#.
 During installation, Common Intermediate Language (CIL) opcodes are compiled into x86 opcodes using the Bartok compiler.

 Security design

 Singularity is a microkernel operating system.
 Unlike most historic microkernels, its components execute in the same address space (process), which contains software-isolated processes (SIPs).
 Each SIP has its own data and code layout, and is independent from other SIPs.
 These SIPs behave like normal processes, but avoid the cost of task-switches.

-Protection in this system is provided by a set of rules called invariants that are verified by static program analysis.
+Memory protection in this system is provided by a set of rules called invariants that are verified by static program analysis.
 For example, in the memory-invariant states there must be no cross-references (or memory pointers) between two SIPs; communication between SIPs occurs via higher-order communication channels managed by the operating system.
-Invariants are checked during installation of the application.
-(In Singularity, installation is managed by the operating system.)
+Invariants are checked during installation of the application; in Singularity, installation is managed by the operating system.

 Most of the invariants rely on the use of safer memory-managed languages, such as Sing#, which have a garbage collector, allow no arbitrary pointers, and allow code to be verified to meet a given computer security policy.

+Compiler

+Bartok is an optimizing compiler and managed runtime system for Common Intermediate Language (which .NET languages compile to), being developed by Microsoft Research.
+Bartok was used by Microsoft Research for the implementation of Singularity.

+Bartok aims to be efficient enough to be usable for writing operating systems.
+It provides services such as automatic memory management and garbage collection, threading, and marshalling data to and from native code, as well as verification of CIL code.
+Bartok is written in C#, including the garbage collector.
+Bartok allows various implementations of the garbage collector, base class library and other components to be chosen at runtime on a per-application basis.
+This feature is being used to write the different components of Singularity – kernel, device drivers, and applications – each using a separate class library that exposes functionality required by (and optimized for) the specific usage.